Obytecraft/dev-doc/source/includes/_welcome.md

 Make sure you sign up for those ones if you have the time to spare.

 ## Skills You Can Develop
 The Solutions and Technology team cares about your development as an Engineer.
-Due to that, we have compounded a list of skills you can develop.
+Due to that, we have compounded a list of skills and it's know-hows that you can develop.
 [Kindly click here to view](https://docs.google.com/document/d/14qkhAFupN_Kb3_HYKVU2pqwgId4RJVPqH5xgf1FHYfk/edit?ts=5c173aaa)